LeoBlanchette/switchboardtechservices.com/content/posts/tor/index.md

 This replica is not benign.
 It is leveraged to exploit you in ways both subtle and overt.
 And in darker times--darker even than these--who can say what further purposes it might serve?

-## The New Surveillance Ecosystem of Software and Services

 "I have nothing to hide," some people say.
 A clean conscience is good to have.
 But the danger isn’t in your actions--it’s in theirs.
 Surveillance isn’t about exposing your secrets; it’s about giving powerful systems leverage over you, whether you’ve done anything wrong or not.

 ### 1. How tracking and surveillance work online